 Any interested residents should contact Sgt.
-Robert Dudash Jr. of the Edison Police Community Services Unit at 1-732-248-6442, or via e-mail to email@example.com.
-Applications are available at the Edison Township website, www.edisonnj.org
+Robert Dudash Jr. of the Edison Police Community Services Unit at 1-732-248-6442, or via e-mail to firstname.lastname@example.org.
+You can download an application off the Edison Township Website at www.edisonnj.org.

 Connect with NJTODAY.NET